cchance27/rustybridge/docs/WEBSHELL.md

 - Same session accessible from any browser/device

 #### Planned Options
+- [ ] **Session stability improvement?**
+  - Refreshing a screen causes a full new session id on our server side right now which feels wrong?
+Is it possible to have same window refreshes to have same sessionid, not localstorage as thats browser wide, this isn't a requirement but something to research as it would give us some stability to our logging.
 - [ ] **Server-level config**:
-  - Mode 1: Shared sessions (current) - `relay:user:session_number`
+  - Mode 1: Shared sessions per-user (current) - `relay:user:session_number`
-  - Mode 2: Per-device sessions - `relay:user:device_id:session_number`
+  - Mode 2: Shared sessions per-device sessions - `relay:user:device_id:session_number` (local storage id) (per-browser actually?)
-  - Mode 3: Hybrid - Allow users to choose
+  - Mode 3: Hybrid - Allow users to choose in their profile, default to mode 1 or 2 based on admin.
-- [ ] **User-level preference**:
-  - Profile setting: "Restore sessions across devices" (on/off)
-  - If off, use localStorage/sessionStorage for device-specific sessions
-  - If on, use server-side session registry
 - [ ] **Device identification**:
-  - Generate stable device ID (stored in localStorage)
+  - Generate stable device ID (stored in localStorage) this would be per-browser really... unless we can find a way to generate a DEVICE id from like macaddress or ip or something, then we could have a mode for per-device generating the device and a per-browser version.
-  - Include in session key if per-device mode enabled
+  - Include in session key the mode?

 **Files to Modify**:
 - [crates/server-core/src/sessions.rs](../crates/server-core/src/sessions.rs)